naninovel/docs/docs/guide/localization.md

 Translation text
 ```

-`# ID` line is the unique identifier of the original statement in the novel script, you shouldn't modify those.
+`# ID` line is the unique identifier of the original statement in the naninovel script, you shouldn't modify those.

 `; Original text` line is the original text which you're expected to translate.
 It's just a comment, so changing this line won't have any effect; it's provided for convenience.